aryelgois/Medools/README.md

   to keep timezone consistent
 - `getDatabase()`: Gives a direct access to the Database, already connected and ready to use.
 See [catfan/Medoo] for details
+- `getRequiredColumns()`: Gives a list of columns that must be set before saving
 - `isFresh()`: Tells if the object is a new Model
 - `jsonSerialize()`: You can [json_encode] models!
 - `reload()`: Use to re fetch the row with model's Primary Key